David Adams (baseball): New York Yankees

-On March 26, 2013, the Yankees released Adams to make space on the team's 40-man roster for new acquisition Vernon Wells.
+On March 26, 2013, the Yankees released Adams to make space on the 40-man roster for new acquisition Vernon Wells.
 The Yankees re-signed him to a minor league contract three days later.
-After playing in 27 games for the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, in which he batted .316, the Yankees purchased his contract on May 15, the first day he was eligible to be promoted to the majors.
-Adams made his major league debut on May 15, 2013 and got his first career hit.
-Adams became the first Yankee to make a major league debut on a birthday.
+After playing in 27 games for the Scranton/Wilkes-Barre RailRiders of the Triple–A International League, in which he batted .316, the Yankees purchased his contract on May 15, the first day he was eligible to be promoted to the majors.
+Adams made his major league debut on May 15, and recorded his first career hit.

 On May 16, 2013, Adams got his first career double and RBI.
-On May 20, 2013, Adams hit his first major league home run off Freddy García in a game against the Baltimore Orioles.
-He played in 35 games with a .190 average, 2 home runs, and 9 RBI until being demoted to Triple-A on July 8, 2013.
-Adams got promoted again from Triple-A on July 24, 2013 after Luis Cruz was put on the DL.
-He was sent down on July 28, 2013 to make room when Jayson Nix was activated off the disabled list.
-On August 5, 2013, with Derek Jeter going on the DL, Adams was recalled again from Triple-A Scranton/Wilkes-Barre.
-He was then optioned back to Triple-A on August 11, 2013 in exchange for pitcher Dellin Betances.
-On September 1, 2013, Adams was called up for a fourth time with the Yankees this season.
-After the season, Adams was non-tendered by the Yankees, making him a free agent.
+On May 20, Adams hit his first major league home run off Freddy García in a game against the Baltimore Orioles.
+He played in 35 games and posted a .190 average, two home runs, and nine RBI until being demoted to Triple–A on July 8.
+Adams got promoted again from Triple–A on July 24, after Luis Cruz was placed on the disabled list.
+He was sent down on July 28, to make room when Jayson Nix was activated off the disabled list.
+On August 5, with Derek Jeter going on the DL, Adams was recalled again from Triple-A Scranton/Wilkes-Barre.
+He was then optioned back to Triple-A on August 11, in exchange for pitcher Dellin Betances.
+On September 1, Adams was called up for a fourth time.
+In 43 games for the Yankees, he slashed .193/.252/.286 with two home runs and 13 RBI.
+On December 2, Adams was non–tendered by the Yankees, making him a free agent.

-2014–2017
+Baltimore Orioles

-On December 13, 2013, Adams signed a major league deal with the Cleveland Indians.
+On December 13, 2013, Adams signed a major league contract with the Cleveland Indians.
 He was placed on outright waivers on March 22, 2014.
-Adams was claimed off waivers by the Baltimore Orioles on March 22, 2014.
-He played 100 games in the minors for the Orioles AAA and AA minor league teams.